jonrau1/AWS-ComplianceMachineDontStop/README.md

 `sudo mv terraform /usr/local/bin/`
 8. Ensure that Terraform is Installed Correctly `terraform --version`
-9. Ensure your EC2 Instances have an Instance Profile that allows full access to SSM Attached to them (https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-configuring-access-role.html)
+9. To use Systems Manager with your EC2 Instances, ensure your EC2 Instances have an Instance Profile that allows full access to SSM Attached to them (https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-configuring-access-role.html)

 ### Installing & Configuration
 1. Create & Navigate to a New Directory
 `mkdir aws-cmds && cd aws-cmds`
 2. Clone this Repo
 `git clone https://github.com/jonrau1/AWS-ComplianceMachineDontStop.git`
-3. Add your Region to the *provider.tf*
+3. Add your Region to the *provider.tf* - **Ensure your EC2 Instance has an Instance Profile that allows permissions to deploy all CMDS Resources**
 `nano provider.tf`
-4. Enter your AWS Secret Key & AWS Access Key into *terraform.tfvars* `nano terraform.tfvars`
-5. Fill out the *variables.tf* file
+4. Fill out the *variables.tf* file
 `nano variables.tf`
-6. Ensure proper elements for your Region from *variables.tf* are Referenced in *data.tf* `nano data.tf`
+5. Ensure proper elements for your Region from *variables.tf* are Referenced in *data.tf* `nano data.tf`
-7. (Only if Using WAF) navigate to WAF Sub-Directory `cd AWS WAF`
+6. (Only if Using WAF) navigate to WAF Sub-Directory `cd AWS WAF`
-8. (Only if Using WAF) repeat steps 3-5 & modify Rules & IPs based on reccomendations from https://d0.awsstatic.com/whitepapers/Security/aws-waf-owasp.pdf
+7. (Only if Using WAF) repeat steps 3-5 & modify Rules & IPs based on reccomendations from https://d0.awsstatic.com/whitepapers/Security/aws-waf-owasp.pdf
 `nano waf.tf`
-9. (Only if using VPC Module) fill out Variables -- make sure to specify Region as it is used by VPC Endpoints (PrivateLink) `cd VPC Module` && `nano variables.tf`
+8. (Only if using VPC Module) fill out Variables -- make sure to specify Region as it is used by VPC Endpoints (PrivateLink) `cd VPC Module` && `nano variables.tf`
+9. (Only if using ElasticSearch Service Module) fill out Variables
+    - **WARNING: ES may take over an hour to deploy depending on how you modify the deployment** `cd ElasticSearch Service` && `nano variables.tf`
 #### !!
 Notes on `Variables.tf` !!
 - There is a List Variable for Amazon Inspector ARNs for the Rules Packages within for US-EAST-1 and US-WEST-1 Regions, you will need to modify that whole list for regions outside of US-EAST-1/US-WEST-1 and modify the correct variable reference within `main.tf`
 - You will also need to modify `data.tf` to use the populated `InspectorRemediationSNSTopicPolicyData_*` Variable for your Region within the Resource Element: `data "aws_iam_policy_document" "Inspector_Remediation_SNS_Topic_Policy_Data"`